Rehike/protos/README.md

-# protos
+# Protos

-Protocol Buffers messages that Rehike use
+This repository contains Protobuf definitions that Rehike uses including but not limited to reverse engineered InnerTube Protobuf formats.